 Digital new world; what is the metaverse?

 After Facebook introduced Meta in the past months, combining its applications and technologies under a new company brand, the concept of metaverse began to be heard frequently and lots of large companies took action on this issue.
 Although it has become popular recently, the term metaverse dates back to Neal Stephenson’s 1992 novel ‘Snow Crash’, presenting a vision of a ‘computer-generated universe’.
-The metaverse has been the subject of numerous books and movies afterwards and is now turning from science fiction to reality.
+Metaverse, which has been the subject of many books and movies, and whose first examples are seen in games such as ‘Second Life’, means ‘beyond universe’ literally.
+Today, separate ‘metaverses’ launched by brands and companies are actually ‘islands’, and a universe in which these islands exist as a whole is described as ‘metaverse’.
+Therefore, although there is no real metaverse for now, almost all sectors have taken action to take part in this platform.

 Users can experience two-dimensional experiences such as shopping via smartphones or computers, watching concerts or movies in the real world, in an environment where they are ‘really’ with their own avatars in a completely virtual three-dimensional world, and can do this simultaneously with different users from all over the world.
 Thus, the digital technology that enables people to be able to shop via phone or computer in any environment they are in, now offers the opportunity to go directly to a 3D virtual store with VR (Virtual Reality) glasses and equipment.